English Language Arts

 ELA Communications

 As a part of the assessment development cycle, DESE Assessment invites Missouri educators to participate in the process to help provide expertise.
 Missouri is always looking for educators to participate in these meetings.
-If you wish to be considered for participation for any future development meetings, please complete the online MAP Development Meeting submission form.
+If you wish to be considered for participation for any future development meetings, please complete the online submission form.
 Once finished, you will receive an email to the personal email address provided to confirm your submission.

 Instructional Resources